easingthemes/app_frontendtools/README.md

 4. Skip passphrase
 `[Press enter]`

-5. start the ssh-agent in the background ssh-agent -s
+5. start the ssh-agent and add key
-# Agent pid 59566
+`ssh-agent -s`
 `ssh-add ~/.ssh/easingthemes@github`

-6. Copies the contents of the id_rsa.pub file to your clipboard `clip < ~/.ssh/easingthemes@github.pub`
+6. Copy the contents of the .pub file to your clipboard `clip < ~/.ssh/easingthemes@github.pub`

 7. Add key to GIT Host (Github, Bitbucket ...)